and-jacks/mads-capstone/README.md

-# NYC Transit Ridership Forecast Project
+# Predicting NYC Metro Ridership: Data-Driven Insights for Smarter City Planning

 ## Overview

-This project aims to predict **NYC transit ridership** using a combination of historical ridership data, **weather information**, and event data.
+This project aims to predict **NYC transit ridership** using a combination of historical ridership data and **weather information**.
 It leverages machine learning models to forecast hourly ridership at various stations, providing insights into transit usage trends and aiding in resource planning.

 ### Project Goals

-- **Predict hourly transit ridership** for NYC subway stations.
+- **Predict hourly transit ridership** for NYC MTA subway stations.
 - Incorporate **weather data** to understand its impact on ridership.
 - Use **machine learning models** like Random Forest, time series, LSTM, and others for predictions.